8.5 Software Integrations and Health Information Impact

 | Reporting | Which dashboards or extracts depend on the feed? | Trend break after go-live |

-A new document interface is technically live, but reports show missing signed documents.
+A new document interface is technically live, but completeness reports show missing signed documents.
 What should the RHIA review?

-Why should integration testing include realistic complex records?
+Why should integration testing include realistic, complex records?